ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Active Open: Initiate {#initiate}

-Active open is the action of establishing a connection to a RemoteEndpoint presumed to be listening for incoming connection requests.
+Active open is the action of establishing a connection to a Remote Endpoint presumed to be listening for incoming connection requests.
 Active open is used by clients in client-server interactions.
 Active open is supported by this interface through the Initiate action: